Dr Sebastian Popa

 - Littvay L, Popa SA, Fazekas Z. Validity of survey response propensity indicators: A behavior genetics approach.
 Social Science Quarterly 2013, 94(2), 569-589.

 - Braun D, Popa SA.
 This time it was different?
 The salience of the Spitzenkandidaten system among European parties.
-West European Politics 2018.
-In Press.
+West European Politics 2018, Epub ahead of print.